-Regardless of whether you're using Microsoft Outlook 2016 or Outlook 2019 for Windows, setting up an account is exactly the same.
+Regardless of whether you're using Microsoft Outlook 2016 or Outlook 2019 for Windows (Outlook 2013 is not supported), setting up an account is exactly the same.
 However, there are a few pre-requisites you'll want to follow prior to attempting to set up your MAPI account in Outlook:

 - MAPI/EWS requires a valid SSL certificate for the domain -- either a wildcard covering the domain as a whole, or an individual certificate for the mail domain.